selfrefactor/rambda/README.md

 It returns a partial copy of an `obj` without `propsToOmit` properties.

+> :boom: When using this method with `TypeScript`, it is much easier to pass `propsToOmit` as an array.
+If passing a string, you will need to explicitly declare the output type.

 ```javascript
 const obj = {a: 1, b: 2, c: 3}
 const propsToOmit = 'a,c,d'